 The Voluntary Agreement requires two types of "triggers", one for complaints involving quality of life offenses and a second for quality of life arrests.
 The Department has established a policy for Quality of Life complaints that sets the "trigger" at seven complaints in any twelve month period.
-As these have just been established the Auditor has not had the opportunity to assess their efficacy.
-However, it is the case that these triggers could allow a substantial number of complaints in an officer's career before there was a mandated non-punitive intervention.
-These triggers will be used by the newly created Early Intervention
+As noted in the last report, these triggers could allow a substantial number of complaints in an officer's career before there was a mandated non-punitive intervention.
+The Early Intervention Unit in the Internal Affairs Section of the Department is using these triggers to identify officers who need intervention and is providing that intervention.
+It is clear that the Department, since the introduction of IAPro system, has fully achieved the requirements of this task.
+The efficacy of these "triggers" has not been determined by the Department or by this audit.
+To do so would take more time and a design not included in the Audit Manual.